-If your business has invested in customer relationship management (CRM) tools, you want to make the most of them.
+If your business has invested resources into customer relationship management (CRM) tools, you want to make the most of them.
 This system, which is used to collect and organize customer data, can often integrate email, documents, jobs, faxes, scheduling, and sales/profit spreadsheets.
-Everyone needs to use it in order to make it a successful and usable tool for your company.
+Everyone needs integrate into the process, realize the importance of CRM, and to use it in order to make it a successful and usable tool for your company.
 Here are 6 CRM best practices to make this happen.

 1. Consider the training period a seminal moment in your small business’s growth.

 Employees often treat training programs as they would treat required school courses — one part waste of time, the other part a chance to relax.
 Don’t allow this to happen in your office.
 You’ve making a considerable investment in your CRM and you should insist that everyone takes the training process seriously.

 2. Use all the features of the system instead of resorting to other ones.